jrpotter/notebook/notes/geometry/coordinate_systems/cartesian.md

 ---
 title: Cartesian Coordinate System
 TARGET DECK: Obsidian::STEM
-FILE TAGS: geometry::coordinates
+FILE TAGS: geometry::cartesian
 tags:
+  - coordinates
   - geometry
 ---

 ## Overview

-In [[geometry/index|plane analytic geometry]], the **Cartesian coordinate system** in a plane uniquely specifies a point by a pair of real numbers called its **coordinates**.
+In [[geometry/index|plane analytic geometry]], the **Cartesian coordinate system** in a plane uniquely specifies coordinates using a pair of real numbers.
 These coordinates represent signed distances to the point from two fixed perpendicular oriented lines called the **axes**.
-The point where the axes meet is called the **origin** and have coordinates $\langle 0, 0 \rangle$.
+The point where the axes meet is called the **origin** and has coordinates $\langle 0, 0 \rangle$.

-Higher-dimensional analogs are formed in the natural way.

 An equation that completely characterizes a figure within the Cartesian coordinate system is called a **Cartesian equation**.